YairLevi/Lecture4U/README.md

 Our scheduler microservice gets the inforamtion, and tries to satisfy the problem.
 The scheduler may find some different legal solutions and return them to the user.
 The user has an options drop list that displays all the legal solutions (scheduling), that the scheduler find him.
 Then the user can choose his prefered schedule, and by clicking the 'save' button, his schedule will save to the DB, and will automatically load when he login again.

-Our algorithm supports backward compatibility, that is, if the user has tasks that are already scheduled on the calendar (from previous algorithm runs), and now he wants to add new tasks, then of course the algorithm will check that there is no discrepancy with the previous tasks he has scheduled.
+If the user has tasks that are already scheduled on the calendar (from previous algorithm runs), and now wants to add new tasks, then the scheduler creates a new problem that contains the previous tasks, as well as the new tasks and tries to solve (satisfy) the new problem - it's checks that the new tasks do not contradict the previous tasks that already schedule on the calendar.

 ## Contact